Thumler's A-R1 Questions and Answers

 How Much Rough Is Needed?

-The A-R1 rotary tumbler barrel can process about two pounds of rough rock that, after tumbling will yield a nice number of polished stones.
+The A-R1 rotary tumbler barrel can process about two pounds of rough rock that, after tumbling, will yield a nice number of polished stones.
 The weight is not an exact amount that will be the same every time.
 The specific gravity and size of pieces will be different, so measuring out a specific weight to use is not recommended.
 How full you fill the barrel is more important than how much weight is in it.
-Learn why how full the barrel is so important here.
+Learn why the barrel's fullness level is so important here.

 How Full Do I Fill the Barrel?

-Every time you load a rotary rock tumbler barrel it needs to be about 2/3 to 3/4 full to obtain the best possible results.
-If the barrel is over 3/4 full there is not enough room for the rocks to tumble inside the barrel.
-If the barrel isn't full enough the rocks will get tossed around and some might be chipped or bruised.
+Every time you load a rotary rock tumbler barrel, it needs to be about 1/2 to 2/3 full to obtain the best possible results.
+If the barrel is over 2/3 full, there is not enough room for the rocks to tumble inside the barrel.
+If the barrel isn't full enough, the rocks will get tossed around and some might be chipped or bruised.

 How Big Can the Rough Be?

 A squeaking A-R1 tumbler is often caused by the bearings not being oiled.
-The bearings need oiled once a month.
+The bearings need to be oiled once a month.

 Where is That Squeaking Coming From?

 The most common cause of a squeaking tumbler is the bearings.
 Oiling the bearings will usually eliminate the squeaking.
 Before you put fresh oil on the bearings you should clean them and the shaft with Dawn dishwashing soap and dry everything thoroughly.
 Dirt or grit particles getting in the bearing can cause damage to the bearing or shaft.
-The bearings need oiled once a month to keep the A-R1 tumbler operating smooth and quiet.
-For detailed oiling instructions visit our article about oiling a Thumler's tumbler.
+The bearings need to be oiled once a month to keep the A-R1 tumbler operating smoothly and quietly.
+For detailed oiling instructions, visit our article about oiling a Thumler's tumbler.

 Should The Motor Be Oiled?